karenlehmann/terraform-provider-iamtf/reference/_iamtf_h.md

 }
 ```

-You can also use environment valirables, and set minimun configuration in your plugin descriptor:
+You can also use environment variables, and set minimun configuration in your plugin descriptor:

 ```
 export JOSSO_API_CLIENT_ID=idbus-f2f7244e-bbce-44ca-8b33-f5c0bde339f7